pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 5. If the `Model` has been modified as a result of the command, `Logic` will then write the updated `Model` back to disk using the `Storage` component.

+6. If the `Model` has been modified as a result of the command, `Logic` will call `model.recordState()` to record the state of the model for undo/redo.

 Given in Figure 2.5 below is the sequence diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.